The Honors College is a community of scholars who seek a more engaging academic experience to challenge and develop themselves.

 participate in one cluster event with related L-LCs and one All World event, which involves all 16 L-LCs

 Students must apply for their micro-grant through the Office of Financial Aid at the end of their first year.
-Funds can be used for any of the following:
+Funds are only available to enrolled students and can be used for any of the following:

 an undergraduate research project